UnfilteredAudio/G8GateManual/docs/controls.rst

 ---------------------

 **MIDI**:
 Toggles whether G8’s MIDI inputs and outputs are active.
-When this toggle is de-activated, G8 will not send or receive MIDI.
+When this toggle is de-activated G8 will not send or receive MIDI notes.

 **In**:
 The MIDI input section has a display lamp that will light up any time G8 detects a matching incoming MIDI note.
 The left and right arrows are used to change which note G8 will look for to activate this trigger.